-(Of course, since the equation above is real, we can restrict ourselves to real solutions.
-In fact, the photon field is real.
-However, it is often more convenient to work with complex waves.)
+Since the equation above is real, we can restrict ourselves to real solutions.
+In fact, the photon field is described by just the real component of the wave.
+However, it is often more convenient to work with complex waves.
+The real solutions can always be identified with one component of the complex wave.

 Maxwell identified propagating electromagnetic fields with light, and thereby firmly established what everybody already knew: light behaves as a wave.
 However, to explain the photo-electric effect Einstein hypothesized in 1904 that light is also a particle with zero mass.
 For a given frequency, lights comes in packets ('quanta') with a fixed energy.
 The energy of a quantum is related to the frequency by while its momentum is related to the wave-number